Tips for Buying Wholesale Fabrics for Your Clothing or Accessories Line

 For over 14 years I had my own womenswear wholesale business as well as a retail store in Chicago.
 I designed most of the clothing in my boutique and the BEST part of my job was sourcing fabrics for my line.

 There’s something awesome about seeing the delivery truck pull up with fresh rolls of sample fabric.
-It’s better than Christmas and my Birthday and a $100 Starbucks gift card.
+It’s better than Christmas & my birthday and a spa day wrapped together.

-I made a lot of mistakes with my fabric purchases and I see even more made by the new designers I work with at Fashion Brain.
-The “fabric problem” is one of the main reasons I started my “New Designer Program” online course.
-Buying fabrics for your startup fashion company at wholesale prices feels like an “insider business” – and that’s because it is.
-You can’t just Google up everything you need (but this free fabric report will get you started).
+I made a lot of mistakes with my fabric sourcing and I see even more made by the new designers I work with at Fashion Brain.
+The “fabric sourcing problem” is one of the main reasons I created the fashion startup online course.

-I put together a list of the top 5 mistakes emerging fashion designers make with fabric sourcing.
+I put together a list of the top 5 mistakes startup fashion designers make with fabric sourcing.

 1) Not Understanding the Need for Continuity

 This depends on how you sell your collection.
-If you plan to sell wholesale (to boutiques), you need to source sample yardage first and then go back to the vendor to buy production yardage.
-A big mistake is to use a certain material in your collection, show your line to retailers, take orders, and then NOT be able to order more for production.
+If you plan to sell wholesale (to retailers and to other online boutiques), you need to source sample yardage first and then go back to the vendor to buy production yardage.
+A big mistake is to use a certain material for your sample collection, show your line to retailers, take orders, and then NOT be able to order more fabric for production.
 Trust me, it’s a tricky little game when you have a small business and you’re ordering small yardage.

-I can’t tell you how many times I meet new designers who are shocked that a specific print they sourced 4 months ago is not available for re-order at the exact moment it’s needed for production.
+I can’t tell you how many times I meet new designers who are shocked that a specific print they sourced 4 months ago is not available for re-order at the exact moment it’s needed for their production run.

 2) Buying Fabric Without a Plan to Use it

 Ordering fabric you love because you know you’ll use it someday even if you don’t need it for anything now is a bad idea.
-It ties up your cash, takes up space in your studio, and adds the mental stress of “oh crap I need to use that stuff because I already paid for it.”
+It ties up your cash, takes up space in your studio or spare bedroom, and adds the mental stress of “oh crap I need to use that fabric because I already paid for it.”

 3) Assuming Sample Yardage Will Be the Same Dye Lot as Production Yardage

-For instance, I remember a beautiful velvet burgundy I was using for the bodice of a dress (of course, this year it would be called “marsala”, the Pantone color of the year).
+For instance, I remember a beautiful velvet burgundy I was using for the bodice of a dress.
 I wanted the skirt to be the same shade – but in chiffon.
-I found a great one, the fiber contents matched, and I ordered it up.
+I found a great chiffon, the fiber contents matched, and I ordered it up.
 Boom – the sample was perfect.

-I sold a truckload of them wholesale and happily ordered production yardage.
+I sold a truckload of them wholesale (I used to sell to all over the country, including to Bloomingdale’s and Saks )and happily ordered production yardage.
 You know how this ends, right?

 The production yardage of the velvet looked exactly the same as the sample (thanks, Wimpfheimer).
 The chiffon?
 A nightmare shade that clashed completely.
 Luckily, it was chiffon – an easy fabric to source wholesale.
 So I chose another color that coordinated – more like a dusty rose – and improvised.
 The dress was still cute and I shipped it a little late.
-I lost business for being late plus I lost money on the one I ordered that was the wrong color, but it wasn’t a total disaster – the dress was still cute.
+I lost business for being late plus I lost money on the original shade of chiffon I ordered, but it wasn’t a total disaster – the dress was still cute.
 Lesson learned.

 4) Not Checking Fabric Rolls for Quality